Confirmation Bias

 Confirmation bias can have harmful effects, but it also has some benefits.
 Let me explain.

 Psychologists have been able to explain where we get confirmation bias.
 Our brains have a lot of information to process, especially nowadays.
-We just don’t have time to view everything that we have seen as if we’re seeing it and judging it for the first time.
+We don’t have time to view everything we have seen as if we’re seeing it and judging it for the first time.
 So we use “shortcuts” called heuristics to help us make decisions quickly.

 Quick decisions have many benefits.
-If we see a big, furry animal in the distance, our minds are likely to say, “BEAR!” and tell our feet to move in the other direction.
-Brains that took in every detail of every hair on the bear’s back and asked ourselves whether or not a bear was dangerous might take up a lot of time – and in that time, we might get eaten by a bear.
+If we see a big, furry animal in the distance, our minds will likely say, “BEAR!” and tell our feet to move in the other direction.
+Brains that took in every detail of every hair on the bear’s back and asked ourselves whether or not a bear was dangerous might take up a lot of time - and in that time, we might get eaten by a bear.

 Other Biases Related to Confirmation Bias